Small Business Real Estate Loans - 25 Year Fixed Rates

 A little history...it used to be that most commercial mortgage loans required a personal guarantee.
 It was a provision of a loan that gave a bank or lender an extra layer of protection in the event of default.
 As you can imagine, it was a large deterrent that prevented people from biting off more than they could chew, because if a business owner defaulted on the loan they could lose personal assets.

-In recent years the commercial loan market was dominated by loans backed by commercial mortgage-backed securities (CMBS's) without personal guarantee requirements and all kinds of commercial loans were more or less invented - including commercial loans with no down payment and loans where you did not have to verify income or provide tax returns.
+Prior to the Great Recession the commercial loan market was dominated by loans backed by commercial mortgage-backed securities (CMBS's) without personal guarantee requirements and all kinds of commercial loans were more or less invented - including commercial loans with no down payment and loans where you did not have to verify income or provide tax returns.

 These practices eventually caught up with everyone and just like in the residential market, defaults on commercial mortgages skyrocketed.
 Part of the problem with all of the defaults that have occurred is that without the guarantee it was too easy for business owners to walk away from their obligation on the property.